 So, be prepared for things to get shaken up in the HR world, and don’t get comfortable just yet.
 It’s going to be a bumpy yet exciting ride.
 As fast as things are evolving, I have no doubt that you’ll be able to apply your skills and roll with the tide!

-This guest post was written by Liana Tanaka.
+This guest post was written by Liana Tanaka and may not be copied or published without PeopleGuru's express written permission.
 Liana is a property manager and rental agent at 10x Living at Grandview in Austin, Texas.
 She helps renters find the right amount of luxury for their budget while also managing an apartment complex with exceptional amenities designed to offer an unparalleled living experience